cmu-sei/foundry-docs/docs/gameboard/admin.md

 ###  Reports

-Use the new Reports feature.
-See the [Beta Reports](reports-beta.md) documentation.
+Use the Reports feature.
+See the [Reports](reports-beta.md) documentation for additional help.